 There are so many fun characters to meet on a Disney Cruise!
 They don’t always announce who will be out, but they do mention when and where characters will be out.
 Just look at the daily navigator in your Disney Cruise app and it’ll show you what time a character is meeting, and where.
 Then you can see for yourself if you want to stand in line to meet them!

 There are also a ton of free roaming characters onboard a Disney Cruise, so just keep your eyes peeled!
 We’ve had some of the most fun character interactions with free roaming characters.

 Disney Cruise line has a pretty cool meet and greet called the Royal Gathering.
 During the Royal Gathering, you can meet various princesses all at once.
-We’ve gotten to to meet Cinderella, Ariel, Tiana and Belle all in one location.
-And we also got to meet Anna and Elsa in Animator’s Palate (coolest restaurant EVER) for the Frozen Gathering.
+We’ve gotten to to meet Cinderella, Ariel, Tiana.
+Moana, Rapunzel and Belle all in one location.
 But you need to make sure you get tickets.
 These are FREE and can be booked ahead of time through your Disney Cruise Line Itinerary.
 Booking opens up at 12am EST, and tickets often go fast.
 If you decide at the last minute that you want to meet them, you can always check with Guest Services to see if there are any available.
 There is a cast member in charge of just checking your Disney Cruise Line Navigator, so be ready to show that when entering the Gathering.

 Tips for Packing for a Disney Cruise